renyuneyun/PermiX/README.md

     - [ ] Add hamburger icon to show nav drawer for small screen
     - [ ] Better badges for other types of agents
     - [ ] More icons than text (where appropriate)
-    - [ ] Real folder view with drop-down-like browser
     - [ ] Better!

 ### To determine

 - [ ] Should `currDir` be in store or as a provide?
 - [ ] Should permission by agent be a store?
+- [ ] Real folder view with drop-down-like browser?

 ## Dev information